-Africans were captured and enslaved from all the countries around the West African coast including present-day Senegal, The Gambia, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast and Ghana.
-They were taken across the Atlantic to the Caribbean to islands such as Jamaica, Trinidad, Barbados and the Leeward Islands, as well as British Guyana.
+Africans were captured and enslaved from all the countries around the West African coast.
+They were taken across the Atlantic to the Caribbean to islands.
 Altogether nearly one and a half million Africans were forcibly transported in Liverpool ships.

 Although slavery was abolished in the British Empire in 1807 Liverpool continued to trade with West Africa by importing palm oil.
 It also continued to import goods from places where slave labour was still legal - sugar from plantations in the Caribbean and cotton from the southern United States.

-Evidence of Liverpool's involvement in the slave trade can be found in some of the city's buildings and street names and most obviously the people.
+Evidence of Liverpool's involvement in the slave trade can still be found in some of the city's buildings, street names and, most obviously, the people.
 Liverpool has the oldest Black African community in Europe.
 Of the city's population today 9,000 are of Black African origin and 4,000 of Afro-Caribbean origin.

-The Merseyside Maritime Museum is also home to the International Slavery Museum.
-Both are well worth a visit.
+The Merseyside Maritime Museum and International Slavery Museum are well worth a visit.
 Here you can find out the history of the slave trade including stories of bravery and rebellion among enslaved people.
 You can also find out about the legacies of the trade as well as contemporary forms of slavery.